 In Phase II, the Prize Competition, contestants will develop and validate a working prototype that meets the Phase II criteria.

-We anticipate accepting Phase II submissions in early 2021.
+We anticipate accepting Phase II submissions in 2021.
 Contestants do not need to participate in Phase I of the competition to apply for or receive an award in Phase II.

 About the Egg-Tech Prize